 Grapes & Gourmet: Excellent for provisioning fine wines and gourmet food.
 9 Ferry Wharf (at Conanicut Marina) (401) 423-0072.

 This island is about 12 miles off Rhode Island’s southern coast.
-It is a favorite of sailors, fresh and saltwater fishermen, artists, antique lovers and architecture enthusiasts, hikers, bikers, surfers and beachcombers.
+It is a favorite of many, such as sailors, fresh and saltwater fishermen, artists, antique lovers and architecture enthusiasts, hikers, bikers, surfers and beachcombers.
 Nearly half of the island is protected by preservation laws and remains pristine.

-At Great Salt Pond, dock at one of three marinas, or anchor out and tender ashore.
+At Great Salt Pond, dock at one of three marinas.
+Anchoring out and tendering ashore is also an option.
 On summer weekends this commercial area along the south shore is crowded with sailors, yachtsmen, race teams and fishing tournament participants.
 About a mile away, the Old Harbor is a delightful ramble, with restaurants, shops and museum quality galleries.

 Block Island: some of our favorite places…

-The unusual Manisses Animal Farm and Petting Zoo is an island treasure that shelters kangaroos, camels, a zeedonk, fainting goats, lemurs, lamas and other friendly, furry, hand-fed creatures.
+The unusual Manisses Animal Farm and Petting Zoo is an island treasure that shelters tons of aminals, such as kangaroos, camels, a zeedonk, fainting goats, lemurs, lamas and other friendly, furry, hand-fed creatures.
 At the farm center, the Micro Yarn Mill makes yarn from the animal fibers.
-North Light Fibers manages the process from fleece to skein.
+Additionally, North Light Fibers manages the process from fleece to skein.
 At the shop in Old Harbor, knitters can take a class or buy unusual yarns.
-They sell lovely knit and hand woven-garments and home décor.
+They sell lovely knit and hand woven-garments, as well as home décor.